Top 8 Languages for E-commerce purposes: Boosting Global Reach Through Effective Translation

 Do you manage an e-shop and want to source customers abroad to increase profit?
-Translations will be the basis for reaching foreign recipients with your offer.
-You need to start speaking their language and adjust product or service descriptions to the country where you intend to sell them.
+Translation will be the basis for reaching foreign recipients with your offer.
+You need to start speaking their local language and adjust product descriptions or service descriptions to the country where you intend to sell them.
+This process of adapting your online store is crucial for ecommerce growth.

 You’re probably wondering which languages to start with.
-It turns out that if you translate an online shop into 8 languages, you’ll reach up to 80% of users who shop online.
+It turns out that if you translate an online shop into 8 multiple languages, you’ll reach up to 80% of users who shop online.
+This makes e-commerce translation a vital strategy.

-Still not convinced?
-We have some statistics on this and information on languages, countries and the development of the e-commerce industry, which creates great opportunities for e-shop owners.
+Still not convinced about the power of multilingual e-commerce?
+We have some statistics on this and information on languages, countries, and the development of the e-commerce market, which creates great opportunities for e-commerce businesses.

 We translate for e-commerce